 Biblical fasting is not all about food!
-Not all examples of a Biblical Fast are about Food
+Not all examples of a Biblical fast or spiritual fast are about food.

 The last two examples give me an understanding that to fast and pray is really about replacing things that satisfy us physically with God for a time and specific purpose.

 In the past, I have fasted from food and found that to draw me nearer to God in deep ways.

 The physical reminder of hunger is a prompt to pray, worship and draw nearer to God.
 The emotional connection to food (believe me there is an emotional connection) can actually drive me to my knees more intensely!